 Yes.
 In the absence of high school counselors, homeschooled students can be nominated by professors or teachers.
 The nominator cannot be related to the student.
 Students can also submit a self-nomination the Future 49er Portal.

 No. Recommenders must use the online submission form, accessible through the link provided in the email sent to recommenders from the Levine Scholars Program.
 This email will be sent to recommenders via the email address provided by the nominee.

 No. Both in-state and out-of-state students will be considered.

-If an applicant discover that a recommender is unable to submit his or her recommendation, applicants should change that recommender immediately.
+If an applicant discovers that a recommender is unable to submit his or her recommendation, applicants should change that recommender immediately.
 On the status page of the Levine supplemental application, applicants have the ability to remove the name of a recommender they originally listed and replace him or her with a new recommender.
-After changes are made, the new recommender will automatically be notified via email, but will still be held to the November 8, 2017 deadline.
+After changes are made, the new recommender will automatically be notified via email, but will still be held to the November 16, 2020 deadline.

-After receiving a nomination, candidates will receive an email from the Levine Scholars Program that contains instructions on how to access the Levine supplemental application.
-To be considered for the Levine Scholarship, nominees must submit a complete freshman admissions application by November 1, 2017 and Levine supplemental application by November 8, 2017
+After receiving a school or self-nomination, candidates will receive an email from the Levine Scholars Program that contains instructions on how to access the Levine supplemental application.
+To be considered for the Levine Scholarship, nominees must submit a complete freshman admissions application by November 1, 2020 and Levine supplemental application by November 16, 2020.

 The Levine Scholars Program awards scholarships to approximately 20 incoming freshmen each year.